juanpaat/Global-Food-Insecurity/README.md

 The findings of this study have significant implications for global food security initiatives, providing a data-driven approach to proactively identifying at-risk countries.
 Future work could focus on integrating these models with real-time data and exploring other ensemble techniques to further enhance performance.

-## 5. Repository Structure

-The repository is organised as follows:

-- **/data**: Contains the preprocessed dataset and any auxiliary data files used in the study.
-- **/notebooks**: Jupyter notebooks detailing the EDA, model training, and evaluation processes.
-- **/models**: Saved model files and configurations for each of the algorithms tested.
-- **/results**: Performance metrics and visualisations summarising the results of the study.
-- **/src**: Python scripts for data preprocessing, model training, and evaluation.
-- **README.md**: Overview of the research project and its findings (this document).

 ## 7. Contact Information